 Many people drink alcohol to socialize and celebrate, or they enjoy a drink with dinner.
 With nearly 324 million adults in the United States, the majority of people drink in moderation or do not drink; however, millions still struggle with forms of problem drinking, including heavy drinking, binge drinking, and alcohol use disorder.

 Binge drinking and alcohol use disorder (AUD) both involve consuming large amounts of alcohol in one sitting; in fact, AUD involves compulsively drinking alcohol and being unable to control how much is consumed in one sitting, per the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 About 26.9 percent of adults, ages 18 or older, reported in 2015 that they binge drank at least once in the month before being surveyed by NIAAA; about 6.2 percent of adults in the US met the criteria for an AUD.
+If you are concerned that you or someone you know may be abusing alcohol please feel free to call the confidential helpline on this site to speak to our team about treatment options.

-What Are “Drunk Spins?”
+What Are The Spins?

 “The spins,” in the context of drinking, refers to a state of dizziness caused by consuming alcohol.
 Dizziness comes in two forms: lightheadedness and vertigo.
 Lightheadedness is the feeling that you are about to faint or pass out.
 It can improve if you sit, lay down, or lower your head.
 Extreme lightheadedness can lead to actual fainting and loss of consciousness.
 It may be associated with nausea and vomiting.
 Vertigo is the sensation that you or your surroundings are moving when no actual motion is occurring.
 You may lose your balance or feeling like you are going to fall or that you are tilting to the side, and walking can be difficult.
 Vertigo can also cause nausea or vomiting.